-Patrick Comins, Director of Bird Conservation for Audubon Connecticut, explains what being a conservationist means to him.
+Patrick Comins, executive director of Connecticut Audubon, explains what being a conservationist means to him.
 "If you've ever seen a Scarlet Tanager you don't even have to describe how wonderful they are.
 It's this variety and diversity of birds that really got me interested.
 While a lot of birds may still be common, if we're not smart about our planning, we may be losing some of these."
 There's more to learn about Patrick and his campaign to save habitat on Long Island Sound.

 Patrick Comins, On Being a Conservationist

 Interview by Chris Peterson

 This is BirdNote.

 What would inspire someone to devote his life to protecting habitat for birds?
 Patrick Comins, Executive Director of the Connecticut Audubon Society, gives his answer:

 PC: G15T15 :09 Well, I’ve always loved nature.
 I think when I was growing up I wanted to be a zookeeper or a curator at a natural history museum and … in this part of the world we don’t have elephants, we don’t have tigers, or lions or mountain gorillas, but we do have over 400 species of birds that have been recorded in Connecticut and some of them are just spectacular!